znoxx/sleepy_nas/README.md

 The purpose of this script is to measure traffic on selected physical interface and put your server to sleep (or execute any other command) in case low threshold is crossed.

+It also supports hooks, which can be executed on pre-sleep step and post-wake step.
+See "Hooks" section for details.

+And, there is also a possibility to use "smart wake".
+This feature requires separate box running 24x7.
+Spoiler: Raspberry Pi-like server with docker support will do (Orange Pi Zero, for example).
+More details can be found in this [document](smart_wake/README.md).

 Why it is needed:

 * You don't use your NAS 24x7